Ankur’s Friend Matrix!

 So whenever there is a little change in this friend Matrix by me, it invites a mini turbulence.
 Of course no one likes to be thrown down the friend matrix (no I don’t communicate people of a status change in their positioning), but even upgrading them gives them a little discomfort (which they soon forget, who doesn’t like luxury?)…

 Upgrading comes with a discomfort: can be a little surprise.
-Why is this a%#hole so good to me?
-Always available?
-But thats when someone managed to impress me or I was able to connect to his / her personality traits.
+Why is he so good to me?
+Always available?Β But that’s when someone managed to impress me or I was able to connect to his / her personality traits.

 ————————-